swiss6th/attacca-dmx/SETUP.md

 1. Run `sudo systemctl daemon-reload`.
 (Also do this whenever you've changed the `systemd` drop-ins mentioned in the last 3 steps.)

 1. Set up your DMX universes in OLA (e.g., at <http://sfx-player.local:9090/>).
 This guide assumes you'll set up at least 2 universes.
 All the `olat_mpd@.service` daemons, as well as `olat_sys@1.service`, require Universe 1. `olat_sys@2.service` requires Universe 2.
-These requirements are configured in the various `.environment` files copied to `/home/pi`.
+These requirements are configured in the various `*.environment` files copied to `/home/pi`.
 Adjust them as needed.

 1. Run `sudo systemctl enable olat.target`.

-1. Reboot.

-## Steps for Ossia DMX

-1. Copy `wait.conf` to `/etc/systemd/system/dhcpcd.d`.
-It forces `dhcpcd` to wait up to 60 seconds for a DHCP lease, as `olad` will be useless if the Pi has no IP address.
-This is basically the **Wait for network at boot** feature enabled in `raspi-config`, but with a specific timeout.
-Alternatively, you could set a static IP address for the Pi.

-1. Copy `ola-gpio.service` to `/etc/systemd/system`.

-1. Run `sudo systemctl daemon-reload`.

-1. Run `sudo systemctl stop olad`.

-1. Run `sudo adduser olad gpio`.

-1. Run `echo 'SUBSYSTEM=="spidev", MODE="0666"' | sudo tee -a /etc/udev/rules.d/99-spi.rules > /dev/null` (see <https://opendmx.net/index.php/OLA_Device_Specific_Configuration#SPI>).

-1. Copy `ola-gpio.conf` to `/etc/ola`.
-In this file, you may adjust the DMX values to trigger a GPIO pin on/off.
-You may also change the `gpio_slot_offset` to change the start channel for these pins.
-Do not touch the `gpio_pins` line.
-It is set to GPIO connectors soldered to the header (23 and 24, if you followed the standard design for an Ossia DMX Pi).
-For details on this file, see <https://github.com/OpenLightingProject/ola/tree/master/plugins/gpio/README.md>.

-1. Copy `ola-spi.conf` to `/etc/ola`.
-This is a sample configuration file.
-It sets up 3 segments of 2 APA102 pixels each on SPI0, as well as 2 segments of 2 APA102 pixels each on SPI1.
-For details on this file, see <https://github.com/OpenLightingProject/ola/tree/master/plugins/spi/README.md>.

 1. Reboot.